Brooke Williams (nee Marsh) | Physiotherapist specialised in Animal Physiotherapy

 Member APG, APA

-Sally has enjoyed a successful career as a physiotherapist for nearly 20 years.
-She has been a senior physiotherapist in tertiary hospitals in both the UK and Australia.
-Sally’s expertise in the human domain lies with people with critical illness and also people with acute and chronic respiratory disease, gaining a Graduate Certificate in Respiratory Science in 2010 .
-She also has experience across many different specialties including orthopaedics, medical, neurosurgery and more.
-Sally has been heavily involved with the education and teaching of physiotherapy undergraduates as well as graduates, including lecturing at universities and a variety of physiotherapy courses.
+Sally has enjoyed a successful career as a physiotherapist for 20 years.
+She has been a senior physiotherapist in tertiary hospitals in both the UK and Australia, working with a wide variety of medical and surgical specialties, including critical care.
+Sally completed a Graduate Certificate in Respiratory Science in 2010.
+Sally has been heavily involved in the education of physiotherapists and physiotherapy students.

 In 2012, Sally was fortunate to win the inaugural Australian Physiotherapy Association “I love my Physio” competition for her work with a young cystic fibrosis patient in the lead up to his life saving double lung transplant.